ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/draft-kucherawy-dmarc-dmarcbis.md

 Authenticated Identifiers:
 :   Domain-level identifiers that are validated using authentication technologies are referred to as "Authenticated Identifiers".
-See {#authenicated-mechanisms} for details about the supported mechanisms.
+See (#authenicated-mechanisms) for details about the supported mechanisms.

 Author Domain: